-The Red Car Trolley takes guests from Buena Vista Plaza, around Carthay Circle and through Hollywood Land.
+The Red Car Trolley takes guests from the main entrance, around Carthay Circle and through Hollywood Land.

 The Katz family store features gadgets and home decor.

 Toys, games and plush are under the Big Top!

 Oswald's will set up you up with all of your "road-trip" essentials, including autograph books, hats, bags, antenna toppers, key chains and travel mugs.

 Los Feliz Five and Dime is a "one-stop shop", featuring collections of clothing and other souvenirs inspired by railways and trolleys as well as character merchandise featuring Mickey and friends in retro mood styling.
 You'll also find a large selection of hats, which can be personalized with your name.

 The biggest store on Buena Vista Street, Elias and Company pays tribute to the opulent department stores of yesteryear, carrying clothing for the whole family, plus a large selection of acccessories, include fine handbags.

 This is the place to check out your PhotoPass pictures.

 Trolley Treats features taffy, caramel apples, dipped strawberries, fudge, toffee and other handmade temptations, plus a working candy kitchen.